 There’s no seeing Paris without seeing the Eiffel Tower.
 But what many visitors miss out on is the breathtaking view of the city from atop one of the world’s most iconic landmarks.

 It might be because of the notoriously long lines, but don’t let that deter you!
 Our Eiffel Tower tours come with skip-the-line tickets, a Seine River cruise, and options to see the Iron Lady during the day or fully lit up at night.

 Not ready to book a tour?
 Find out if an Eiffel Tower tour is worth it.

 1. Ride Electric Scooters in Paris

 Honestly, this is one of the things I look forward to when going to Paris.
-You can cruise down the Seine or around town super easily.
-Paris has great sidewalks so it is pretty safe.
-I spent a decade on a moto in Rome so you’ll have to decide for yourself how comfortable you are.
+You can cruise alongside the Seine or around town super easily.
+Paris has great sidewalks so it’s pretty safe.
+If you’re comfortable riding one, I highly recommend getting around and seeing Paris on a an electric scooter.